veikman/dmote-topography/README.md

 The output goes to your terminal.
 You will want to redirect it to a file.
 Read the `Makefile` for a Linux-style example.

-## Known errors

-A lot of sizes produce nothing but NaN.

 ## License

 Copyright © 2018 Viktor Eikman.